ASD and organising, sequencing and prioritising

 You may find that teaching materials such as sequence cards, games, timers and clocks help some people on the autism spectrum to understand the concept of time and sequences.
 Materials like this can be adapted and used in different places, for example at home and at work.

-See the 'Further reading and suppliers' section for details of companies who sell these products.
+See the 'Suppliers' section for details of companies who sell these products.

 Practical application of strategies

-Here are some examples of how the strategies weve talked about in this information sheet can be used in different places.
+Here are some examples of how the strategies above can be used in different places.

 Household jobs can be allocated days, for example: